ultravideo/CiThruS2/README.md

 If you are using CiThruS2 in your research, please cite the following paper:

-`E. Gałązka, T. T. Niemirepo, and J. Vanne, “CiThruS2: Open-source photorealistic 3D framework for driving and traffic simulation in real time,” in Proc.
+`E. Gałązka, A. Leppäaho, and J. Vanne, “CiThruS2: open-source virtual environment for simulating real-time drone operations and piloting,” in Proc.
 IEEE Int.
-Conf. on Intelligent Transportation Systems, Indianapolis, Indiana, USA, Sept.
-2021. `
+Automated Vehicle Validation Conf., Austin, Texas, USA, Oct.
+2023. `